redis/redis-doc/topics/sentinel.md

 configured script time limit.
 When this happens before triggering a fail over Redis Sentinel will try to send a "SCRIPT KILL" command, that will only succeed if the script was read-only.

+Sentinel clients implementation
+---

+Sentinel requires explicit client support, unless the system is configured to execute a script that performs a transparent redirection of all the requests to the new master instance (virtual IP or other similar systems).
+The topic of client libraries implementation is covered in the document [Sentinel clients guidelines](/topics/sentinel-clients).